Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \subsection{Rebalancing}

 Rebalancing aims to reduce the distribution difference of certain properties (e.g., the appearance rate of a node in random walks and frequency of recommendations of an item) between advantaged and disadvantaged nodes.
 We present a basic pipeline in Fig.~\ref{rebal}.
+Compared with the fairness constraints in the context of i.i.d. data~\cite{krasanakis2018adaptive,jiang2020identifying}, rebalancing methods in graph mining are mostly designed based on how the algorithm utilizes the topological information.